- Chart

 Average Trading Volume

-VONG exhibits high liquidity, indicated by its substantial average trading volume.
+VONG exhibits high liquidity with a substantial average daily trading volume.

 Bid-Ask Spread